pictures of our apartment ⇔ (Clicking on photos reveals the entire caption and often makes them bigger.)

-I’ll take photos from my blog, and say a more in captions, but to make a long story short this was the 28th apartment we looked at, after our previous landlord raised the rent from 14,000 to 15,500 in Aug 2017.
+I’ll take photos from my blog, and say a little more in captions, but to make a long story short this was the 28th apartment we looked at, after our previous landlord raised the rent from 14,000 to 15,500 in Aug 2017.
 (We’d looked at about 30 apartments to find the old place too.)
-The new place is in the perfect location, just two blocks from the office; it has a nice kitchen and bathroom, along with two new air conditioners; we didn’t have to do anything but buy and add furniture–unlike “no. 24” which needed a kitchen and other things.
+The new place is in the perfect location, just two blocks from the office; it has a nice kitchen and bathroom, along with two new air conditioners; we didn’t have to do anything but buy and add furniture – unlike “no. 24” (we had made an unsuccessful offer on #24), which would have needed us to install a kitchen and other things (at our expense).
 “No. 28” is smaller than our previous apartment (we are downsizing from 380 sq ft to 310), but it is also cheaper than staying put, which will save us enough in six months to pay for the furniture.

 It’s very hard to get a photo inside a place this small, but when you put three photos together, you can start to get the idea.
 I’m standing by our tiny Christmas tree (on a table under the window), with the front door just out-of-view on the left, then kitchen, bathroom, bedroom, and finally closet.
 That’s the whole apartment!

 Hopefully, this floor plan (posted by the elevator) will help you “see” it.
 Each floor has only one apartment, and we are on the top floor.
 I believe they said it was built in 1997.